Gigi Hadid expects first child with Zayn Malik in September

 Yolanda Hadid’s mother, Ans van den Herik, died last summer at age 78.

-Hadid, 25, and Malik, 27, have been dating off-and-on for the past several years.
+Hadid, 25, and Malik, 27, have been dating off-and-on for several years.
 She has become one of the world’s most in-demand models and he was the first to leave One Direction to strike out as a solo artist.